brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

 		The resulting numeric value of the log-density.

-.. function:: setinits!(s::MCMCStochastic, m::MCMCModel, x=nothing)
+.. function:: setinits!(s::MCMCStochastic, m::Model, x=nothing)

 	Set initial values for a stochastic node.